Benefits & Leave 16 min

 How can companies protect themselves and their remote employees?

-If companies are responsible for taking care of workers who suffer injuries while working remotely, but those companies cannot control remote work environments, what should they do to protect themselves and their teams?
+Here’s an important question: if companies are responsible for taking care of workers who suffer injuries while working remotely, but those companies can’t control remote work environments, what should they do to protect themselves and their teams?

 To protect workers, companies should help their teams identify and eliminate (or at least mitigate) risks in their remote workplaces.
 Something as simple as a budget for ergonomic home office equipment could protect workers from injuries that would necessitate workers’ compensation claims.